Sessions Defends Family Separation With False Claim About Nazis’ Plan for Jews

 It’s believed that the Nazis did not have a plan for the systematic annihilation of the Jews until 1941.
 A year earlier, top Nazi officials considered the Madagascar Plan: forcibly relocating Europe’s Jews to the African island, which would be run as a police state by the Nazi SS.

-So in addition to not being a Biblical scholar, Sessions is not up on his World War II history.
+So in addition to not being a biblical scholar, Sessions is not up on his World War II history.
 But in general, you want to be able to say your policies are nothing like the Nazis’, not that your critics are making too much of the similarities.